Tip # 8: Boost Your Metabolism Program

 Many of us do not inhale and exhale properly.
 Constant daily stresses and feeling anxious can condition us to breathe quickly and incompletely.
 It’s a natural stress response.
 Unfortunately, if incorrect breathing is done too often, a habit develops.
 We become prone to regularly taking quick, shallow breaths, filling only the upper chest area, which, over time, will weaken the respiratory muscles (which also contributes to a slow metabolism).
 Breathing naturally should also involve filling the abdomen (or ‘belly’) and then emptying it completely.

-Clinical Psychologist Rolf Sovik, suggests optimal breathing – when at rest, not exercising – is diaphragmatic (from the "belly"), nasal (for both inhalation and exhalation), smooth, deep, even, quiet, and free of pauses.
+Clinical Psychologist Rolf Sovik, suggests that optimal breathing – when at rest, not when exercising – is diaphragmatic (from the "belly"), nasal (for both inhalation and exhalation), smooth, deep, even, quiet, and free of pauses.

 Deep breathing can increase oxygen consumption and cellular metabolism (reactions in the cell that produce energy).
 Regular practice will also strengthen the respiratory muscles improving their ability to move optimally.